Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Arkansas offers specific tax incentives that directly lower capital expenditures for data center projects.
-The state provides a sales and use tax exemption on the purchase of qualifying data center equipment, software, and associated electricity.
+Tax Advantage For Data Centers: Arkansas provides a significant sales and use tax exemption on the purchase of data center equipment, software, and electricity.
+This incentive directly reduces the upfront capital expenditure required to build or expand a data center footprint.

 Natural Disaster Risk